 What questions can I ask employees about their symptoms if they call out sick?

 According to the EEOC, an employer can ask employees if they experienced symptoms of coronavirus.

 Employers must maintain all information about employee illness as a confidential medical record.

 Can I take an employee’s temperature?

 The EEOC issued new guidance to employers allowing them to take employee temperatures.
 Employers should note that some people with coronavirus do not have fevers.

-I am a small business owner with 10 employees, what can I do?
+I am a small business owner with 10 employees.
+What can I do?

-The federal legislation discussed above gives the Secretary of Labor the authority to issue regulations to exempt businesses with fewer than 50 employees from this law, if the obligations would jeopardize the viability of the business.
+The federal legislation discussed above gives the Secretary of Labor the authority to issue regulations to exempt businesses with fewer than 50 employees from this law if the obligations would jeopardize the viability of the business.

 If an employee travels out of state, can an employer request the employee stay home for 14 days?